Top 25 Famous Bridges in the World You Must See

 Location: Florence, Italy

 The Ponte Vecchio is considered one of the oldest medieval arch bridges in the world, built on the Arno River in Florence, Italy.
 It is believed that this famous bridge was first built in Roman times, it appears in a document of 996 and the current bridge was rebuilt in 1345.
-It is the only bridge that survived the Second World War in Florence.
-The Ponte Vecchio bridge was spared from damage when the German army retreated during World War II.

 11) Charles Bridge